 We illustrated the potential of this approach by presenting data from a small number of trial game play sessions: we showed that subtle variation in farmer land ownership can lead to noticeably different resource population trajectories and manager (player) decision-making patterns.
 While the data shown here should be taken as illustrative only, it highlights the potential to easily run a range of in silico experiments with direct relevance to real-world questions.
 For example, observation uncertainty and its consequences on decision-making is a perennial topic in conservation management (Nuno, Bunnefeld, and Milner-Gulland 2013).
 While real-world experiments on this would be extremely challenging and costly, GMSE provides a suitable modelling framework in which observation uncertainty can be manipulated, with A&F providing the platform to run controlled experiments with real-world stakeholders.
 This approach could extend to many if not all of the 74 parameters currently controllable by users in GMSE, ranging from variability in demography or behaviour of the natural resource, to user (farmer) behaviour or variability, and wider environmental change or stochasticity.
 The game interface and player interaction would remain the same, with only the underlying architecture and database back end requiring minor tweaks to accommodate the extra parameter variation.

-In addition to use as an experimental tool, this approach also has great potential for use as a way to source large amounts of decision-making data which may then be used to re-parameterise the underlying models, to better reflect real-world decision making.
-Given a large enough sample of play sessions with a range of parameter combinations and outcomes, it may be possible to train machine learning algorithms on data collected from this approach, to represent human decision-making under a wide range of conditions.
+In addition to use as an experimental tool, this approach also has great potential for use as a way to source large amounts of decision-making data which may then be used to re-parameterise the underlying models to better reflect real-world decision making.
+Given a large enough sample of play sessions with a range of parameter combinations and outcomes, it may be possible to train machine learning algorithms on data collected from this approach, to simulate a heuristic of human decision-making under a wide range of conditions.
 Such algorithms would potentially reflect a range of subtleties of the decision-making process, e.g. balancing multiple objectives in the presences of e.g. social, financial, and organisational constraints.
 Algorithms implemented in existing modelling approaches (without reference to empirical data) including GMSE, are very limited in how they can represent such “non-rational” decision-making.

 Some limitations and potential solutions